Spread the love

 Imperial Palace Gardens Birdwatching (Kyoto Gyoen National Garden)

-The Imperial Palace Gardens is one of Kyoto’s larger birding spots, requiring a little more walking.
+The Imperial Palace Gardens are one of Kyoto’s larger birding spots, requiring a little more walking.
 A good starting point is at the northeast corner of Kyoto Gyoen National Garden, where a path leads inward.
 There’s also a small water fountain where Japanese birds bathe during spring and summer.
-The park has common and rare bird sightings, but you’ll need a sharp eye.
+The park offers both common and rare bird sightings, but you’ll need a sharp eye to spot them.
 The summer heat can make birdwatching a challenge, so be prepared.
-Birds include flycatchers, Japanese tits, white-eyes, white-cheeked mynas, dusky thrushes, and the much-anticipated Blue and White Flycatcher, popular with Japanese photographers.
-You might encounter a group of Japanese bird photographers in the park’s northeast corner.
-Though they may not speak much English and can seem snobbish, they are actually senior bird photographers who tend to keep to themselves.

 Birding Kyoto Gyoen National Garden